Hydrochus

-Hydrochus is the only living genus of beetle in the family Hydrochidae, which belongs to the superfamily Hydrophiloidea.
+Hydrochus is the only living genus of beetle in the family Hydrochidae, which belongs to the superfamily Hydrophiloidea, and was formerly treated as a subfamily of Hydrophilidae.
 Hydrochus includes about 180 species, which are found worldwide.
-Hydrochus has also been used for a fly genus in the family Dolichopodidae.
-This junior homonym is a junior subjective synonym of the genus Rhaphium.
+The name "Hydrochus" has also been used for a fly genus in the family Dolichopodidae, but this is a junior subjective synonym of the genus Rhaphium.

 They are found in slow moving streams or stagnant water bodies, where they are associated with dense vegetation.
 In adults air is stored in a bubble on the underside of the body, with the antennae used to transfer atmospheric air to the bubble.
 The larvae live at the bottom of water bodies, indicating that they can breathe underwater.
 The diet is only known for the larvae of one species, H. japonicus, which feed on annelid worms belonging the family Naididae.
 The larvae also burrow into crevices, such as hollow dead grass, including to pupate.
 The adults are sluggish crawlers along surfaces, and are thought to consume algae and plant detritus.
 Eggs are laid in silk cases, often attached to (usually plant) substrates.

 The club of the seven segmented antennae consists of three segments with a cup-like basal segment.
 The number of tarsi on the legs are usually 5-5-5 or 4-4-4 (a tiny basal segment can be hard to see).
 The pronotum narrows towards the rear but is narrower than the base of the elytra.
 An African species was formerly described under the genus Kiransus, but along with several other African species, it is now placed in Hydrochus.
 Hydrochids are considered to be an older branch of the Hydrophiloidea.
 Hydrochids have been suggested as a sister group of the Spercheidae and Hydrophilidae, but the relationships are unclear.
 Molecular phylogenetic comparisons suggest that they are related as a sister group to Helophorus and Georissus.

 The oldest fossil of the modern genus is Hydrochus relictus from the Green River Formation of North America, dating to the Eocene.
 An extinct genus of the family, Ponohydrochus, is known from the Early Cretaceous (Hauterivian) Khasurty locality in Russia.

-Species
+Selected species

 More than 180 species have been described in the genus.
 The following list includes some of the species in the genus: